=== not for Android ===

 You will find the complete code at GitHub.

 You install into /usr/lib/avnav/plugins/ocharts.
 The data directory is /home/pi/avnav/data/ocharts.
-You can reconfigure the AvNav plugin by editing avnav_server.xml.
+You can set some additional parameters for the AvNav plugin by editing avnav_server.xml.
 Normally this is not necessary at all.
-If you need to configure anyway this has to be done in the Plugin-Handler section.

 In this example the directory is set to